TRASEVOL-DOG/sugarcoat/doc/sugar.md

   - Percents of battery left
   - Whether the system is on battery (true) or if it is plugged in (false)
   - Battery life remaining (in seconds)

 &#8202;

+#### `sugar. after_render`
+- Is a function callback you can define like so : `function sugar.after_render() --[[...]] end`
+- If it is defined, it will be called automatically every frame, after the simulated screen is rendered to the actual screen. (or to a set canvas)
+- This is intended to be used for post-processing, along with `sugar.gfx.render_to_canvas(...)`, as an alternative to the upcoming shader Sugar system.
+- In this callback, all Sugar drawing functions will have undefined behavior.
+You should use the Love2D functions instead.

+&#8202;